CDTgithub/DigitalServiceOpportunities/readme.md

 * engage multi-disciplinary teams to successfully deliver digital technology projects
 * implement California's cross-government strategy and policy for agile development and procurement

-For reference see the [Chief of Statewide Project Delivery Duty Statement](/roles/ChiefStatewideProjectDelivery.pdf).
+For reference see the [Chief of Statewide Project Delivery duty statement](/roles/ChiefStatewideProjectDelivery.pdf).

 ## Digital service pool opportunities